-A cross- sectional study was conducted from November 2015 to June 2016 in Gozamin Woreda with the objective to estimate the prevalence of ticks, to investigate their genera and assessing association with the different risk factors such as breed, sex, age, body condition scores, and management system.
+A cross- sectional study was conducted from November, 2015 to April, 2016 in Gondar town with the objective to estimate the prevalence of ticks, to investigate their genera and assessing association with the different risk factors such as breed, sex, age, body condition scores, and management system.
 Adult ticks were collected from 384 cattle from local and cross-breed cattle.
-Out of the total of 384 cattle examined, 197(51.3%) were found to be infested by one or more genera of tick parasites.
+Out of the total of 384 cattle examined, 287(74.7%) were found to be infested by one or more genera of tick parasites.
 A total of 919 adult ticks, which belongs to four genera of ticks were collected and identified using stereomicroscopy.
-In this study Rhipicephalus, Hyalomma, Amblyomma, and Boophilus were identified as 27.3%, 26.3%, 25.3%, and 21.1% respectively.
-More numbers of Rhipicephalus was collected.
-The prevalence of male and female animals was found to be 91 (45.96%) and 106 (57%) respectively.
-According to their management variation animals kept in extensive and intensive farming system were infested with 162 (36.07%) and 35 (30.97%) respectively.
-The prevalence in local and cross breed was 135(57.69%) and 62 (41.3%) respectively.
-The prevalence in young and adult animals was found to be 59 (40.69%) and 138 (57.74%) respectively.
-Based on their body condition score of animals, poor 117 (51.09%), medium 58(61.70%) and good body condition 22(36.07%).
-In this study breed, body condition score, management and age did not indicate statistical significant association with the infestation rate but there was statistically significant association of infestation rate with the sex of the animals (P<0.05) and x^2 = 9.328.
-Special attention should be given to the control and prevention of ticks, since they cause severe damage to hides and thereby reduce the foreign exchange of the country; besides they also transmit many diseases to cattle which cause economic loss to the farmers.
+In this study Rhipicephalus, Hyalomma, Amblyomma, and Boophilus were identified as 27%, 26%, 25.3%, and 21.7% respectively.
+The prevalence of male and female animals was found to be 136 (68%) and 151 (82.06%) respectively.
+According to their management variation animals kept in extensive and intensive farming system were infested with 207 (76.1%) and 80 (71.4%) respectively.
+The prevalence in local and cross breed was 180 (77.58%) and 107 (70.39%) respectively.
+The prevalence in young and adult animals was found to be 104 (72.3%) and 183 (76.25%) respectively.
+Based on their body condition score of animals, poor 176 (75.8%), medium 71 (80.68%) and good body condition 40 (62.5%).
+In this study there was statistically significant association of infestation rate with the sex of the animals (P<0.05) and x^2 =10.042.
+Special attention should be given to the control and prevention of ticks.

-Keywords: Cattle, Gozamin, Ixodid, Prevalence, tick
+Keywords: Cattle, Gondar, Ixodid, Prevalence, Tick

 Livestock production in many parts of the world is constrained by several factors.
 Ectoparasite particularly ticks have considerable impact on the animals either directly or by transmission of tick borne disease.
 Ticks and tick borne disease affects 90% of the world cattle population and are widely distributed throughout the world, particularly in tropical and subtropical Countries (Decastro, 1997).
 The Ethiopian livestock contribute about 18.8% of the total GDP (FAO, 2003).
 Among livestock, cattle are primary source of for the people and the government of Ethiopia (ILRI, 1999).
 The countries environmental condition and vegetation are highly conducive for ticks and TBDs perpetuation (Pegram et al., 1981).

 The study done for assessments of major factors that cause skin rejection at Modjo export tannery, Ethiopia, revealed that ectoparasites play a key role in the rejection of skin.
 Parasitic disease is a global problem and considered as the major obstacle in the health and product performance of the livestock.
 Tick is a very significant and harmful blood sucking parasite of mammals, birds and reptiles throughout the world (Rajput et al., 2006).